JingyuHe/XBART/README.md

 XBART -- Accelerated Bayesian Additive Regression Trees is an optimized machine learning library that provides efficient and accurate predictions.
 It implements a tree ensemble model inspired by the Bayesian Additive Regression Trees.
 XBART discards the slow random walk Metropolis-Hastings algorithms implemented by BART, rather fit the trees recursively and maintains the regularization from BART model.
 It can solve many data analytics problem efficiently and accurately.
 Furthermore it works for both regression and classification tasks, provides package in R and python, and can take advantage of parallel computing.

+## Warm-start BART

+The BART Markov chain Monte Carlo algorithm can initialize at XBART fitted trees (rather than the default root nodes) to speed up convergence.
+See the demo examples under /tests folder for more details.

+Currently, the warm-start BART relies on a customerized version of BART package [Github Link](https://github.com/jingyuhe/BART).
+We are working with the developers of BART pacakage to bring this feature to the original package.

 ## Reference